 Social safety nets

-The legal system in Slovakia guarantees equality of access to work, education, and social services.
-There is no official discrimination based on gender, race, religion, or social origin.
-Literacy rates in the country are very high.
 Both men and women have the same degree of opportunity in the education system.
-Education at state schools is free of charge at all levels.
+Education at state schools is free at all levels.
 Women account for a larger percentage of students within the tertiary education system.
-Women comprise 45.4% of the labor force, but they continue to be underrepresented in leading positions across various sectors of society.
+In addition, women comprise 46.9% of the labor force, although they continue to be under-represented in leadership positions across various sectors of society.
+This can largely be attributed to ineffective family policies, which mean that the burden of childbearing and child care is predominantly carried by mothers.
+As a result, women are often excluded from work for extended periods of time, which leads to significant disadvantages.

 Equal opportunity

-Slovakia continues to be the world’s largest producer of cars per capita, although this further increases the country’s already-high dependence on a single sector and on export performance.
-The slowing of growth has exposed the risks and limits of economic development which relies heavily on the car industry and export performance.
-Moreover, long-term economic growth prospects still suffer from weak infrastructure, shortages of skilled labor, low R&D spending, and mixed public governance performance.
-Future growth requires
+Slovakia continues to be the world’s largest producer of cars per capita, although this further increases the country’s already-high dependence on this sector and on export performance.
+The slowdown in growth has exposed the associated risks and limitations of an economic development that relies heavily on the car industry and export performance.
+Moreover, long-term economic growth prospects continue to suffer from weak infrastructure, shortages of highly skilled labor, low R&D spending, and the mixed performance of public governance.
+Future growth requires investment in education, innovation, infrastructure and energy technology.

 Output strength

 Slovakia has considerable natural resources, primarily water and wood.
 Industrialization and general economic development are still higher priorities than environmental protection.
 As an EU member state, Slovakia adheres to strict environmental standards; however, its historical legacy still influences the policymaking process and administrative approach to the environmental agenda.
+However, the overall performance is mixed.

 Environmental policy